 OverviewA small fraction of the three-dimensional collection is on view in our museum galleries.
-Documents and photographs are made accessible for research purposes in the Geneva History Center’s Archives and Reading Room.
+Documents and photographs are made accessible for research purposes in the Geneva History Museum’s Archives and Reading Room.

-It is the mission of the Geneva History Center in operating its museum and archives to collect, preserve, interpret and exhibit significant materials relating to the community.
-To fulfill this mission, the Geneva History Center holds a permanent museum collection and archives with more than 20,000 two dimensional and three dimensional artifacts.
+It is the mission of the Geneva History Museum in operating its museum and archives to collect, preserve, interpret and exhibit significant materials relating to the community.
+To fulfill this mission, the Geneva History Museum holds a permanent museum collection and archives with more than 20,000 two dimensional and three dimensional artifacts.

-Do you have artifacts, photographs or documents that you believe would enhance the Geneva History Center’s collection?
+Do you have artifacts, photographs or documents that you believe would enhance the Geneva History Museum’s collection?

 Learn more about Research, Artifact Donation and Collecting Scope.